-Note that another reasonable class of problems to study would be sentences where we are also allowed multiplication of variables, for example In general, however, these problems are very hard.
-In fact, there is a certain multivariate polynomial $p(x_0,x_1,\ldots,x_d)$ such that the class of problems is undecidable.
+Note that another reasonable class of problems to study would be sentences where we are also allowed multiplication of variables, for example These problems, however, are very hard: undecidability, in the general case, is a consequence of G\"odel's First Incompleteness Theorem \cite{Godel31}.
+Even if we focus on sentences with only existential quantifiers and a fixed number of variables (restrictions that we shall see work well for Presburger arithmetic), it is still undecidable: In fact, there is a certain multivariate polynomial $p(x_0,x_1,\ldots,x_d)$ such that the class of problems is undecidable.
 This is a consequence of the DPRM-theorem (after Davis, Putnam, Robinson, and Matiyasevich, see, for example, \cite{Davis73}), which solves Hilbert's 10th problem in the negative.
-Hilbert asked \cite{Hilbert02} for an algorithm that, given a multivariate polynomial $p$, would decide whether $p$ has any integer roots.

-The Presburger arithmetic problem (deciding whether a given $F(\bb)$ is true or false) is, at least, decidable, as originally proved \cite{Presburger91} by Presburger in 1929.
+The Presburger arithmetic problem (deciding whether a Presburger sentence is true or false) is, at least, decidable, as originally proved \cite{Presburger91} by Presburger in 1929.
 Since then, better algorithms have been found.
 For example, D. Oppen gave an algorithm \cite{Oppen78}, based on work of D. Cooper \cite{Cooper72}, with running time $2^{2^{2^{c\phi}}}$, where $\phi$ is the input size of the problem and $c$ is a constant.
 Nevertheless, Fischer and Rabin gave lower bounds on the running time \cite{FR73}: any algorithm that solves all Presburger arithmetic problems will sometimes take at least $2^{2^{c'\phi}}$ steps, where $c'$ is a constant.

 Among the simplest Presburger sentences are integer programming problems, which are themselves NP-complete if the dimension is not fixed.
 This suggests that any interesting polynomial time results will require a fixed number of variables.